1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. I see other similarly named schools.
 Are they associated in any way with ICMT?

 A. No. ICMT is not associated with any similar-sounding "schools" or programs, unless specifically stated on this website.
-Be cautious.
-Only the INTERNATIONAL College of Metaphysical Theology (MetaphysicsCollege.Com) is Approved by the State of Washington as a Religious-Exempt, Degree-Granting Institution.
+The "real" International College of Metaphysical Theology is incorporated only in the State of Washington, USA.

 Back to top of page

-Q. I've seen that some schools charge their degree students for textbooks, shipping, even to access their course materials electronically.
+Q. What are the textbook requirements?
+Is there a charge to access course materials electronically?
 How are the ICMT course materials delivered - and are there any additional or hidden charges?

-Our degree program materials are delivered to students in several formats; by regular mail (textbooks, some supplementary reading, etc.), by e-mail (correspondence from faculty, specialized reading materials and resources, etc.), and via the college's private Online Campus web site, where additional academic resources and administrative forms are available for 24-hour access.
+For all students: additional ICMT degree program materials are available to students in several formats; including some supplementary reading, e-mail (correspondence from faculty, specialized reading materials and resources, etc.), and via the college's private Online Campus web site, where additional academic resources and administrative forms are available for 24-hour access.
 ICMT does not charge an additional fee for online access.

 Back to top of page